 Discuss your own treatment goals and preferences with your doctor.
 Factors commonly considered include:

 - Tumor size and grade.
-The more advanced the tumor, the more likely chemotherapy may be useful in destroying stray cancer cells.
+The larger the tumor, the more likely chemotherapy may be useful in destroying stray cancer cells.

 - Age.
 Some studies suggest that breast cancer that occurs at a young age is more aggressive than breast cancer that develops later in life.
-So doctors may opt for adjuvant chemotherapy when treating younger women to decrease the chances of the cancer spreading.
+So doctors may opt for adjuvant chemotherapy when treating those diagnosed at a younger age to decrease the chances of the cancer spreading.

 - Previous treatments.
 Whether you've had chemotherapy before may affect your current treatment regimen.